soham20008/codsoft_-no1/README.md

 # codsoft_-no1
-This is cossoft task no.1 To_Do List
+This is cossoft task no.2 Calculator